Menu

 usepaso serve

-usepaso serving "my-api" (2 capabilities)
+usepaso serving "Sentry" (2 capabilities).
+Agents welcome.

 Your API is now accessible to MCP clients.